Optimal quantization for nonuniform discrete distributions: Optimal quantization for nonuniform discrete distributions

 Since $V_4$ is the quantization error for four-means, we have $V_4\leq\frac{11}{192}=0.0572917$.
 Let $\ga:=\set{a_1, a_2, a_3, a_4}$ be an optimal set of four-means.
 Without any loss of generality, we can assume that $1\leq a_1<a_2<a_3<a_4\leq 6$.
 The Voronoi region of $a_1$ must contain $1$.
 Suppose that the Voronoi region of $a_1$ contains $2$ as well.
 Then,

 which gives a contradiction.
-Hence, we can assume that the Voronoi region of $a_1$ contain the point $1$ only, i.e., $a_1=1$.
+Hence, we can assume that the Voronoi region of $a_1$ contains only the element $1$, i.e., $a_1=1$.
 Then, the Voronoi region of $a_2$ must contain $2$.
 Suppose that the Voronoi region of $a_2$ also contains $3$.
 Then,

 which leads to a contradiction.
 Hence, the Voronoi region of $a_2$ does not contain $3$, i.e., $a_2=2$.
 Then, the Voronoi region of $a_3$ must contain $3$.
-Suppose that the Voronoi region of $a_3$ contains 5 as well.
+Suppose that the Voronoi region of $a_3$ contains the set $\set{3,4,5}$.
 Then, we have

 which yields a contradiction.
 Thus, we can assume that the Voronoi region of $a_3$ does not contain $5$.
 Suppose that the Voronoi region of $a_3$ contains $3$ only.
 Then, the Voronoi region of $a_5$ contains $4, 5, 6$, which implies